RP-90/Trailing-Hover-Grid/README.md

-# Trailing Hover Grid Effect
+# React Trailing Hover Grid Effect - Awwwards winner thisisdash.com inspiration

 A React-based grid component with a trailing hover effect, built with **Tailwind CSS**.
 This project demonstrates a modern, interactive UI feature suitable for portfolios, landing pages, or any project aiming for a visually engaging user experience.